LaWebcapsule/orbits/docs/classes/ResolveAction.md

 • **cronDefaultSettings**: `Object`

-Configure the frequence in which a cron will cause the
+Configure the frequency in which a cron will cause the

 **`Link`**